nasa/oceandata-notebooks/book/notebooks/oci/oci_file_structure.md

 )
 ```

-Add a date dimension using the dates from the netCDF files.
+Add a date variable as a coordinate using the dates from the netCDF files.

 ```{code-cell} ipython3
 dates = [xr.open_dataset(i).attrs["time_coverage_end"] for i in paths]